Ulflander/compendium-js/src/dictionaries/fr/README.md

 ## Lexicon

 The lexicon used has been found on http://www.lexique.org/ Here is the manuel http://www.lexique.org/outils/Manuel_Lexique.htm#_Toc78013446

+## Test generation

+Tests have been built with tree tagger from http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/

 ## Part-of-Speech tags definition

 Here is the list of Part-of-Speech tags used by Compendium in French.
 See at the bottom newly introduced tags.

 ADJ						Adjectif